-Table 3: Example of a Sponsor Agency - Implementing Agency Partnership and or a species rigoroy implementing rigoroy ractioner Sponsor Implementing Agency Political champion Implementation of project scope Provide local input for project (policy/oversight) Coordination with Caltrans Public spokesperson Coordination with regulatory/review agencies Advocate for funding Invoicing and progress reporting to TA Submit Governing Board resolutions and applications for Measure A funds Technical project oversight/ management Signatory to Measure A funding agreements
+Sponsor Implementing Agency Political champion Implementation of project scope Provide local input for project (policy/oversight) Coordination with Caltrans Public spokesperson Coordination with regulatory/review agencies Advocate for funding Invoicing and progress reporting to TA Submit Governing Board resolutions and applications for Measure A funds Technical project oversight/ management Signatory to Measure A funding agreements

-TA Role
+• TA Role

 The TA will work closely with C/CAG, Caltrans, local jurisdictions and regulatory agencies on the implementation of Measure A highway projects.
 The TA has and may make available the resources and expertise for highway project delivery upon request.
-The TA may become an implementing agency if requested by a sponsor; however the TA is precluded from being a sponsor for Measure A Highway Program funds.
+The TA may become an implementing agency if requested by a sponsor.